teaching-genomics/pavia2024/docs/kreeq.md

 Now working with real sequencing data:

-Let's start by running `gfastats` to get a sense of what we are evaluating.
+Let's start by running `gfastats` to get a sense of what we are evaluating:
 ```
 gfastats input.fa
 ```